What is the Best Audio Codec for Online Video Streaming?

 The word “codec” is short for “coder/decoder.”

 The term codec is a portmanteau that combines the words “coder” and “decoder.”
-A codec is a standard or tool for encoding and decoding multimedia files.
+A codec is a standard tool for encoding and decoding multimedia files.

-“RAW” or uncompressed audio files are recorded using techniques that capture as much audio data as as possible.
-This provides very high quality but results in very large file sizes that aren’t practical for live streaming
+“RAW” or uncompressed audio files are recorded using techniques that capture as much audio data as soon as possible.
+This provides very high quality but results in very large file sizes that aren’t practical for live streaming platforms.

 To make audio files smaller and easier to distribute, we use a codec.

 The first thing a codec does is encode an audio file.
-This encoding involves tossing out extra information to reduce the file size in sizes while maintaining as much quality as possible.
+This encoding involves tossing out extra information to reduce the file size in size while maintaining as much quality as possible.
 This process involves a sequence of complex mathematical functions.

 The second role of a codec is decoding, which is essentially playing back an audio file that has previously been encoded.
 To make a complex process very simple, this means reversing the math done during the encoding step.